Fille881/EduKid/Documentation/words-on-structuring-code-May16.md

 }();  // <- note how the outer function is executed immediately, we get the object with 'change' and 'get'.
 ```

 This is like the module-pattern actually.
-We hide an variable, and only allow it to be accessed through the 'change' or 'get' functions.
+We hide an variable, and only allow it to be accessed through the `change` or `get` functions.
 The `change` and `get` are variables that each hold functions.

 So lets say that we want to print the points and all conquered countries of the current player.
 In the previous style, it could be done like this: